Painter’s tapes can be classified into different categories based on colors like blue tape, yellow tape, etc.

 Once that is complete, then you can paint the rest of the surface faster.

-Keep in mind that the purpose of the tape is to prevent areas you do not want painted to be touched.
+Keep in mind that the purpose of the tape is to prevent areas you do not want to be painted from being touched.

 Because the tape is solid, it will prevent any paint that winds up on the surface from penetrating.
 But keep such splashes of paint to a minimum.